VoxelForge/VoxelForge/API.md

 * `identifier`: The identifier of the HUD bar type, as specified in `hb.register_hudbar`.
 * `start_value`: The initial current value of the HUD bar.
 This is optional, `default_start_value` of the registration function will be used, if this is `nil`.
 * `start_max`: The initial maximum value of the HUD bar.
 This is optional, `default_start_max` of the registration function will be used, if this is `nil`
+* `start_hidden`: Whether the HUD bar is initially hidden.
+This is optional, `default_start_hidden` of the registration function will be used as default

 #### Return value
 Always `nil`.